ZMAlt/CSL-Chinese/source/CSL 1.0.1规范.md

 - genre

-  class, type or genre of the item (e.g. “adventure” for an adventure movie, “PhD dissertation” for a PhD thesis)
+  class, type or genre of the item (e.g. "adventure" for an adventure movie, "PhD dissertation" for a PhD thesis)

 - ISBN